5monkeys/djedi-cms/djedi-react/README.md

 The idea is to call `await djedi.loadByPrefix(["home/"])` before rendering.
 That will fetch all nodes starting with `home/` and put them in the cache.
-Then, when rendering, they’ll all be available to render straight away.
+Then, when rendering, they’ll all be available straight away.

 This is a low-tech way to solve the problem in a good-enough manner.